Is Fox Glacier Worth It?

 Yes — the Mount Cook + Fox combination helicopter flight (30 min) departs from Fox and lands on both the Fox Glacier and at Mount Cook (Aoraki).
 This is one of Fox's standout products — the view of New Zealand's highest peak from the helicopter is exceptional.

-Is there a best time of day?
+Is there a top time of day?

 Morning is generally better for helicopter flights — clearer air and less chance of afternoon cloud building over the mountains.
 Valley walks can be done any time but are less interesting in poor visibility.
 If you're doing both in one day, do the helicopter in the morning, then the valley walk in the afternoon.